envato-archive/fake_aws/README.md

 ## To Do

-- Spit out a properly formatted response on a successful PUT object operation
-- Complete the missing fields in XML error responses
+- Return user metadata on GET Object requests
+- Handle PUT Object Copy requests
 - Check signing of requests
-- Handle PUT Object copy requests